luciaeveberger/IFT-6390/README.md

 The repository is the submission for Lucia Eve Berger.
-Please find the following juypter notebook files under `Code`
+Please find the following juypter notebook files.
+The report outlines each of these files.

 # 1. Data Explortation
 # 2. Logitistic Regression
 # 3. SVM HyperParamter Tuning
 # 4. CNN & Model Tuning